 Narrated slides and videos require Flash.

 Question 3: Payment reform has made hospital payments more complex.
 One issue in payment reform is whether the net payments to hospitals is decreasing because of numerous carve outs for never-events.
-In health administration program payment reform is covered in several courses including courses on value-based payments.
-In this assignment, examine if payments for AMI to hospitals that received higher payment at start of 2015 has changed over time.
-You can use Access database for opening the data in this assignment.
-You can analyze the data using Access SQL or Microsoft SQL.
-Downloading these data files and linking them is a time consuming activity, allocate sufficient time to this activity.
-Keep the databases you download, we will repeatedly rely on the Hospital Compare data.
-Download dated data files from the archives.
-These files look like HosArchive_YYYYMMDD.zip, where YYYY is the year, and MM is the month.
-Unzip the files.
-Extract Hospital.mdb files for each time period, make sure you record the year and the month into the database name.
-Keep in mind that start and end periods of data are also given inside the files and that these do not correspond to the database year file.
+In health administration programs, payment reform is covered in several courses including courses on value-based payments, finance, quality and strategic planning.
+In this assignment, examine if payments for AMI have declined over 4 time periods indicated in the table below.
+Keep in mind that start and end periods of data are also given inside the files and that these do not correspond to the database reporting year.
 Also note that the name of variables and files change over the years.
-Start from 1/1/2015 till the most recent available database.
-Since the data on AMI payments does not change in several of the files, you can save time and analyze the following 3 files:

 Question 5: Calculate the Probability of observing Z values in the following ranges in a normal distribution.
 Answers are provided, show your intermediary table look-up values and calculations.
 Z calculator► Answer►

 Question 6: Using the databases from Hospital Compare, download quarterly data on average number of hours of restraints from the file "HOSPITAL_QUARTERLY_QUALITYMEASURE_IPFQR_HOSPITAL".
 Examine the data for "UNIVERSITY OF ALABAMA HOSPITAL".
 This is hospital ID code 010023.
 Not all time periods include new data.
-I was able to find the following set of data (you can f ind more):
+I was able to find the following set of data for the years 2013 to 2014 (you can find more):